matrix-org/synapse/docs/client-server/specification.rst

 Some standard error codes are below:

 M_FORBIDDEN:
-Forbidden access, e.g. bad access token, failed login.
+Forbidden access, e.g. joining a room without permission, failed login.

+M_UNKNOWN_TOKEN:
+The access token specified was not recognised.

 M_BAD_JSON:
 Request contained valid JSON, but it was malformed in some way, e.g. missing